hitarth64/getting_started_sql/README.md

 # Handing Single Tables
-Guide to get started with SQL
+Guide to get started with SQL; Refer to multi_table.md for resources on handling and querying multiple tables.

 1. Setup a user with privileges locally